LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 The purpose of this communication plan is to set guidelines to be followed for sharing information with executive officers, faculty, staff and students, as well as the general public.
 This includes both emergency and non-emergency communications.
-The plan is coordinated with the Comprehensive Emergency Management Plan (CEMP) administered by the Emergency Coordinator.
+The plan is coordinated with the Comprehensive Emergency Management Plan (CEMP) administered by the Emergency Management team.

 - Whenever a situation affecting the campus reaches proportions that cannot be handled by routine measures, the crisis communication coordinators shall notify the Vice President for University Relations.